Designated Substance Survey (DSS) Reports

 What is a DSS Report?

-A DSS (Designated Substance Survey) Report identifies asbestos, mould, lead and other toxic substances which may be present at your worksite and lists steps to take to protect workers and others from exposure to these dangerous materials.
+A DSS (Designated Substance Survey) Report identifies asbestos, mould, lead and other toxic substances which may be present at your worksite.
+It also lists steps to take to protect workers and others from exposure to these dangerous materials.
 DSS Reports can help you and workers avoid health and safety issues arising during on-going work.

 What we look for

-If you suspect that dangerous materials or chemicals may be present at the site of planned work, whether a residential or commercial property, call Asbestos Laboratories to prepare a DSS Report so that you know the potential hazards.
-We frequently find asbestos in older homes due to its common use in older construction.
+If you suspect that dangerous materials or chemicals may be present at the work site, call Asbestos Laboratories to prepare a DSS Report so that you know the potential hazards.
+Whether the site is residential or commercial, we frequently find asbestos in older properties due to its common use in their construction.

 Below are examples of some of the hazardous materials we test for.
 Our professional inspectors can advise you on the best course of action in dealing with them.